menu

 Deming is a tiny town located in the state of Washington.
 With a population of 339 people and just one neighborhood, Deming is the 310th largest community in Washington.
 Deming has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Deming is generally considered to be a blue-collar town.
-81.82% of the Deming workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Deming is a blue-collar town, with 81.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Deming is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Deming who work in food service (18.18%), office and administrative support (0.00%), and sales jobs (0.00%).

 Being a small town, Deming does not have a public transit system used by locals to get to and from work.